 - Qualification for the race will be within 115% of the fastest lap time set in qualifying.
 Failure to achieve this time may result in a rider being moved to a lower class at the discretion of the Clerk of Course / MNZ Steward.

-- Exiting the pits will be via the dummy grid only (not via garages on pit lane).
+- Exiting the pits at Manfeild will be via the dummy grid only, not via garages on pit lane.
+Exiting the pits at Taupo may be via the dummy grid or via garages on pit lane.
 All riders exiting from the pits are under the control of VMCC officials & must at all times follow their direction(s).

 - A 5 minute and 2 minute call will be made over the loudspeaker before pit lane entry gate opens.
 Pit lane entry will be open for 30 seconds only.